xadahiya/xadahiya.github.io/_posts/2017-08-25-Gsoc-Summary.md

 title: GSoC 2017 summary
 ---

 Hi, everyone!
-I’m Akshay, a Google Summer of Code student working on [Hydra](http://hydra-cg.com/) (A [Python Software Foundation](https://www.python.org/psf/) sub-org).
+I’m Akshay, a Google Summer of Code student working with [Hydra](http://hydra-cg.com/) (A [Python Software Foundation](https://www.python.org/psf/) sub-org).
 This summer, I mostly worked on 2 projects for Hydra:

 - [Hydrus](https://github.com/HTTP-APIs/hydrus/)
 - [A simulation to demonstrate Hydrus capabilities](https://github.com/HTTP-APIs/hydra-flock-demo/)

-It was a great experience and I loved working on Python Software Foundation.
+It was a great experience and I loved working with Hydra CG.
 I got to learn a lot about Python, Semantic web, Hydra, Graph databases and many other things.

 I’m very grateful to my mentors, [Lorenzo](http://github.com/lopezdp) and [Kristian koci](https://github.com/kkoci).
 They have been very responsive and helpful and it was great working with them.
 I would also like to thank [Chris](http://github.com/chrizandr/) (a fellow student), it was a great experience collaborating with him.